LEEJEHEON/LEEJEHEON/README.md

 ### Hi there 👋

 My name is jeheonlee.
-I'm about to graduate from school, and I'm working for a job.
 I have a job related to the database, and I am studying about the database.

 ----------------